tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Elements Tagged Hide/README.md

   * Site-wide

-    * Use this option if you want to have this effect on all Pages.
+    * Use this option if you want to have this effect on all Store pages.

-    * Add code from file **[store page elements tagged hide.html][8]** to Website > Pages > Custom Code > Code Injection > FOOTER.
+    * Add code from file **[store page elements tagged hide.html][8]** to Website > Pages > Custom Code > Code Injection > HEADER.

     * Refer to [Add code to code injection][7] for details.